-In 2019, an in-depth study of annual visitation data from a selection of National Park Service (NPS) battlefield parks undertaken by the Harbinger Consultancy at the request of the American Battlefield Trust found that battlefield tourism is on the upswing, with an adjusted 21 percent increase in visitors to these parks between 1990 and 2018 when using three-year averages (1990-1992 compared to 2016-2018).
+In 2019, at the request of the American Battlefield Trust, the Harbinger Consultancy analyzed annual visitation data from a selection of National Park Service (NPS) battlefield parks and found that battlefield tourism is on the upswing, with an adjusted 21 percent increase in visitors to these parks between 1990 and 2018 when using three-year averages (1990-1992 compared to 2016-2018).

 This approach to looking at visitation is significant, as it provides a way of comparing historical and current data that accounts for the year-to-year variation that can otherwise skew results when comparing data from single years — e.g., from 1990 and 2018 in isolation.

-The battlefield parks analyzed by Harbinger included Colonial National Historical Park; Cowpens National Battlefield; Guilford Courthouse National Military Park; Minute Man National Historical Park; Richmond National Battlefield Park; Shiloh National Military Park; and Vicksburg National Military Park.
+The battlefield parks analyzed by Harbinger included Antietam National Battlefield; Chickamauga & Chattanooga National Military Park; Colonial National Historical Park; Cowpens National Battlefield; Fredericksburg & Spotsylvania National Military Park; Gettysburg National Military Park; Guilford Courthouse National Military Park; Minute Man National Historical Park; Richmond National Battlefield Park; Shiloh National Military Park; and Vicksburg National Military Park.

 Harbinger’s selection of the 1990s as the decade in which to root such an analysis is equally significant.